Yaxit/yaxit.github.io/content/cv.md

 \
 {{< cv-entry-3 "**Federated Learning on PULP**" "*Course Project*" "**2020**" >}}\
-A two-students team project where we developed a Convolutional Neural Network for computer vision tasks on a multicore PULP chip.
+In this two-students team project we developed a Convolutional Neural Network for computer vision tasks on a multicore PULP chip.
-The challenge was developing the full network from scratch in C and to parallelize the the computation on the 8-core platform We developed the full network from scratch in C, and parallelized the computation to speed up the training time, showing the feasibility of federated learning withing a reduced power-envelop.
+The challenge was to develop both the forward and the backward propagation passes and to parallelize the computation on the 8-core platform.
+We implemented our solution in C and showed the feasibility of federated learning withing a reduced power-envelop.
 {{< /cv-entry-3 >}}

 \
 {{< cv-entry-3 "**Deep Convolutional Networks on STM32**" "*Course Project*" "**2020**" >}}\
-I developed and evaluated different techniques to port a Keras neural network on the STM32, focusing on the efficiency tradeoff between floating-point implementation and quantized networks for memory and power critical settings.
+I developed and evaluated different techniques to port a Keras neural network on the STM32, focusing on the efficiency and accuracy tradeoffs between floating-point implementation and quantized networks for memory and power critical settings.
 {{< /cv-entry-3 >}}